 A large number of students demonstrate interest in the Penn Tech Trek, necessitating an admissions process.
 The organizers of the Penn Tech Trek are charged with bringing together a group of students diverse in background, year, and study.

-Applications for the Penn Tech Trek are currently open:
+Applications for the Penn Tech Trek are closed: